 A former Chicago Cubs outfielder, C.J.
-Stewart founded the nonprofit organization LEAD—which stands for Launch, Expose, Advise, Direct—with his wife, Kelli, to empower an at-risk generation to lead and transform their city.
-For young men who have completed LEAD’s Ambassador program, 100 percent have graduated from high school and 93 percent have enrolled in college.
-As founder and CEO of the player development firm Diamond Directors, Stewart has worked with clients including Jason Heyward (Chicago Cubs), Andruw Jones (former Atlanta Brave), and Kyle Lewis (Seattle Mariners).
+Stewart founded the nonprofit organization L.E.A.D.—which stands for Launch, Expose, Advise, Direct—with his wife, Kelli, to empower an at-risk generation to lead and transform their city.
+For young men who have completed L.E.A.D.’s Ambassador program, 100 percent have graduated from high school and 91 percent have enrolled in college.
+As founder and CEO of the player development firm Diamond Directors, Stewart has worked with clients including Jason Heyward (Los Angeles Dodgers), Andruw Jones (former Atlanta Brave), and Peter Alonso (New York Mets).

-Why I chose this work: Baseball can provide valuable life lessons and access to educational and civic engagement opportunities.
-Kelli and I committed our lives in 2007 to using baseball as a vehicle to help Black boys in the inner city of Atlanta overcome three curveballs that threaten their success: crime, poverty, and racism.
+WHY I CHOSE THIS WORK Baseball can provide valuable life lessons and access to educational and civic engagement opportunities.
+My wife, Kelli, and I committed our lives in 2007 to using baseball as a vehicle to help Black boys in the inner city of Atlanta overcome three curveballs that threaten their success: crime, poverty, and racism.

 LEAD, LEAD Center for Youth

-Kelli Stewart is the chief operating officer of the nonprofit organization LEAD, which she cofounded with her husband, C.J.
-Standing for Launch, Expose, Advise, Direct, LEAD aims to create positive outcomes for at-risk Black youth in Atlanta Public Schools through a combination of athletics, education, and service.
+Kelli Stewart is the executive director of the nonprofit organization L.E.A.D., which she cofounded with her husband, C.J.
+Standing for Launch, Expose, Advise, Direct, L.E.A.D. aims to create positive outcomes for at-risk Black youth in Atlanta Public Schools through a combination of athletics, education, and service.
 To date, L.E.A.D.
 Ambassadors have achieved a 100 percent high school graduation rate and a 91 percent college enrollment and scholarship rate (academic, athletic, and need-based).
 Stewart also oversees the baseball player development firm Diamond Directors with her husband.
 Born in Atlanta and raised in rural Oglethorpe County, Stewart is also the first nonprofit leader to serve on the executive board of the Community Foundation for Greater Atlanta.

-Why I chose this work: I had to navigate a lot of trauma as a child.
-Living with addiction in my household, surviving abuse, etc., got me acquainted with oppressive systems at an early age.
+WHY I CHOSE THIS WORK Living with addiction in my household, surviving abuse, etc., got me acquainted with oppressive systems at an early age.
 Although I didn’t understand what they were at the time, as I’ve grown in knowledge I understand more about systemic racism and how it keeps Black communities in despair and disarray.
 I’ve always wanted to be a part of dismantling it.